đź’¦ clive

 git

-included, without any disruption to the platform's live operation.
+disruption to the platform's live operation.

 git

-over HTTPS and/or SSH), or by computing locally or remotely (remote Clive instance over HTTPS or SSH), from a long-lived service with hot caches and through long-lived connections and Git sessions.
+Clive instance over HTTPS or SSH), from a long-lived service with hot

 node_modules